Eurovision 2024

 The Internet needn’t have worried.
 Baby Lasagna won by a landslide, earning 321 points out of a total of 929.
 By comparison, the 2nd place artist Vinko – with his Lying Eyes and flaming piano – only got 82 points, a quarter of Baby Lasagna’s.
 Quite why Rim Tim Tagi Dim is so revered is beyond me.
 Compared to, say, Cha Cha Cha – and I feel like many comparisons can be drawn between these artists such as love of Rammstein and frilly sleeves – RTTD seems a lot less original and creative.
 With lyrics in English however, RTTD has a message that more Europeans can follow, that of a young man leaving his agricultural heritage and migrating to a big city, not dissimilar to the narrative of Rush’s Subdivisions.
 However, Baby Lasagna imbues his song with meme-worthy lyrics such as “Meow cat, please meow back”, only boosting the song’s appeal.
 While Rim Tim Tagi Dim is lacking in some of the eclecticism that made Cha Cha Cha such a hit with audiences last year, I’m still nonetheless hopeful that it will bring Croatia the win so that I might be able to attend Eurovision in person next year.

 Baby Lasagna faces some stiff competition.
-A new poll placed Switzerland’s Nemo even higher than Baby Lasagna – his operatic vocals on the highly dynamic The Code, as well as the flurry of genres that the song encompasses in its brief three minutes, are certainly nothing to sneer at.
-That being said, I could see how the song could be a bit like Marmite: Nemo’s boyish schtick might be a lot for some audiences to take in, especially if they’re prepared to vote for a more predictable number.
+A new poll placed Switzerland’s Nemo even higher than Baby Lasagna – their operatic vocals on the highly dynamic The Code, as well as the flurry of genres that the song encompasses in its brief three minutes, are certainly nothing to sneer at.
+That being said, The Code is a bit like Marmite and it could be too overbearing for some audiences, especially if they’re prepared to vote for a more predictable number.
 With so much going on, The Code isn’t all that catchy either and can be hard to sing along to.
 Still, I’m hoping for an entertaining stage performance as the music video, which involves multiple costume changes on a moving train, is very creative.

 Even more creative, however, is Joost Klein, representing the Netherlands with Europapa.
 This track works on so many levels that it’s hard to remember them all.
 First of all, the music harks back to the Dutch club music of the late 90s and early 00s with simple melodies played quickly; it even includes a gabber breakdown in the latter half of the song which is sure to be a nostalgic throwback for many in Joost’s home country (formerly mine, too).
 The song itself is a celebration of Europe and all that it offers, which seems like perfect subject matter for Eurovision.
 There’s also an underlying message to Joost’s late father that’s reflected in the song’s title.
 The lyrics are inventive and well considered and the music is upbeat but has a hint of melancholy to it.
 The piano in the opening chorus is utterly infectious.
 This could honestly be my favourite track of the year.